phenning/templateSamples/README.md

 Samples for using .NET Core Template engine templates within Visual Studio.

-Covers creating a template package, breadcrumb vstemplate file and VSIX for deployment to Visual Studio
+Sample template package, breadcrumb vstemplate file and VSIX for deployment to Visual Studio